currinjs/CurrinJS/aio/content/guide/template-syntax.md

 <code-example path="template-syntax/src/app/app.component.ts" region="evil-title" title="src/app/app.component.ts" linenums="false">
 </code-example>

-Fortunately, Angular data binding is on alert for dangerous HTML.
+Fortunately, Currin data binding is on alert for dangerous HTML.
 It [*sanitizes*](guide/security#sanitization-and-security-contexts) the values before displaying them.
 It **will not** allow HTML with script tags to leak into the browser, neither with interpolation nor property binding.